Direct Line magazine

 How does on-the-spot crash for cash work?

 Frequently, the fraudster’s car will have multiple passengers, all of whom will get out of the car rubbing their necks and claiming to be suffering from a hard-to-prove whiplash injury.
 They will then put in a hefty claim against the innocent driver’s insurance.
-And that will mean your insurance premium will increase.
-The latest variation on the scam is when fraudsters suggest you pay them off to keep quiet.
-They may even be kind enough to give you a lift to the cash point.
-They’ll then make an inflated claim to their insurer anyway.
+That will mean your insurance premium may increase.

 How do you combat crash for cash?